M

 Machine Tending

-Loading and unloading CNC machines, injection molders, and press brakes with consistent cycle times.
+Loading and unloading CNC machines, injection molders, and press brakes with consistent process discipline.

 Quality Inspection

-Visual and tactile inspection of finished parts, sub-assemblies, and packaging — flagging defects in real time.
+Visual and tactile inspection of finished parts, sub-assemblies, and packaging with traceable review data.

 Material Transport

-Moving WIP, tools, and supplies between workstations, staging areas, and storage — replacing manual cart pushing.
+Moving work-in-process, tools, and supplies between workstations, staging areas, and storage.

 BMW Spartanburg